ratorx/server/README.md

 ## Misc

+Other tools:

-There is also the `interactive_user.yml` playbook for creating a interactive user on the remote host for manual administration.
+* `interactive_user.yml` playbook for creating a interactive user on the remote host for manual administration.
+* `dc` is a simple wrapper around docker-compose that suppresses spurious TLS warnings caused by using a docker context.
+The tracking issue is [docker/compose#7441](https://github.com/docker/compose/issues/7441).